 However, the main foods to avoid on a plant-based diet are:

 - Most or all animal products (Especially factory-farmed meat, eggs, & dairy products)

 - Refined sugars (White sugar, cane sugar, high fructose corn syrup, chemical-based calorie-free sweeteners, etc.)

 - Highly processed vegetable oils (Corn oil, cottonseed oil, sunflower oil, peanut oil, soybean oil, etc.)

 - White flour (Especially bleached white flour which is full of chemicals and heavy metals ― and virtually devoid of nutrition)

 - Junk food (Including most cookies, chips, crackers, snack bars, sweetened drinks, packaged foods, etc.)

-- GMOs (The primary genetically engineered crops are corn, soy, canola, sugar beets, cotton, and alfalfa ― plus a bit of apple, zucchini, and potato)
+- GMOs (The primary bioengineered crops are corn, soy, canola, sugar beets, cotton, and alfalfa ― plus some apples, zucchini, and potatoes)